alfred1137/excalith/README.md

 - Clear the prompt quickly with <kbd>CTRL</kbd> + <kbd>C</kbd>
 - Close windows with <kbd>ESC</kbd>

 ## Using

-There are multiple ways of using this app explained in details on [getting started](https://github.com/excalith/excalith-start-page/wiki/Getting-Started) wiki page.
-Here is a TLDR:

-### Fork

-You can fork this repository and have direct control over the source code.
-This is the best way to customize the start page to your liking.
-Then you can create *Docker images*, *deploy on your server* or *serve it locally*.
-Check out the [Fork Wiki Page](https://github.com/excalith/excalith-start-page/wiki/Fork) for more information.

-### Docker Image

-Using a Docker image is another convenient way to use the start page.
-You can either use the image from Docker Hub or Github Registry.
-Currently supports both **amd64** and **arm64** images.
-Check out the [Docker Wiki Page](https://github.com/excalith/excalith-start-page/wiki/Docker) for more information.

-### Online Version
-You can use the Online Version (aka. preview version) as well.
-However, since this is the preview of the project with constant updates, it might break your configurations.
-I would recommend building your own fork instead.
-Check out the [Online Version Wiki Page](https://github.com/excalith/excalith-start-page/wiki/Online) for more information.
+This fork is primarily intended for personal customization.
+For detailed information on how to use the original application, including methods like Docker or the online version, please visit the [original project's Getting Started Wiki Page](https://github.com/excalith/excalith-start-page/wiki/Getting-Started).

+To customise the page, modify [settings.json](data\settings.json).

-## Customization
+## Upgrading the Fork

-This project, at its heart, supports customization to better suit your desktop environment.
-There are three methods to personalize the project according to your preferences:

-You can either
-- **Method 1:** Configure your **fork** by editing [settings.json](./data/settings.json) file
-- **Method 2:** Use `config edit` command to edit on the fly, by built-in json editor
-- **Method 3:** Use `config import <url>` command to import your remote config file from your dotfiles repository

-Check out the [Configuration](https://github.com/excalith/excalith-start-page/wiki/Configuration) and [Themes](https://github.com/excalith/excalith-start-page/wiki/Themes) wiki pages for more information regarding themes and configuration options.

-## How To Contribute

-Please feel free to contribute any way you can.
-Just keep in mind that you should pay attention to [contributing guideline](.github/CONTRIBUTING.md) before contributing.
+To keep the customized fork up-to-date with the latest changes from the original Excalith Start Page project, follow these steps:

+1.  **Add the Upstream Remote:**
+    Add the original Excalith repository as an upstream remote to my local fork:
+    ```bash
+    git remote add upstream https://github.com/excalith/excalith-start-page.git
+    ```

+2.  **Fetch Upstream Changes:**
+    Fetch the latest changes from the upstream repository:
+    ```bash
+    git fetch upstream
+    ```

+3.  **Merge Changes:**
+    To incorporate the upstream changes into my local `main` branch (or my primary branch), use a squash merge to keep my fork's history clean.
+Replace `vX.Y.Z` with the specific tag or branch you want to merge (e.g., `v3.1.5` as in the example below):
+    ```bash
+    git merge upstream/vX.Y.Z --squash --allow-unrelated-histories
+    ```

+    **Handling Merge Conflicts:**
+    If there are conflicts (e.g., `CONFLICT (content): Merge conflict in data/settings.json`), I will need to resolve them manually.
+    *   Open the conflicted files in my editor (e.g., `data/settings.json`).
+    *   Look for conflict markers (`<<<<<<<`, `=======`, `>>>>>>>`).
+    *   Edit the file to combine the changes as desired, choosing which parts to keep from my fork and which from the upstream.
+    *   After resolving conflicts, stage the changes:
+        ```bash
+        git add <conflicted-file-path>
+        ```
+    *   Then, commit the merged changes:
+        ```bash
+        git commit -m "Merge upstream vX.Y.Z into customized fork"
+        ```

 ## License

 The code is available under the [MIT license](LICENSE).
 Feel free to copy, modify, and distribute the code as you wish, but please keep the original license in the files.
-Attribution is appreciated and will definetely help improving this project.
+Attribution is appreciated and will definitely help improving this project.